nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

 2. Verify that the image versions are accurate by checking the TAG displayed by 'docker images' output for successful deployment of Nuage daemonsets:

   ..
 Note:: The following nodes file is provided as a sample.
 Please update the values with your actual deployment.
+The below nodes file deploys OpenShift version 3.6

 ::

     # Create an OSEv3 group that contains the masters and nodes groups